Hormonal Acne Diet vs “Healthy” Recipes on Pinterest

 As I have learned when researching this topic, the more fat and the less protein dairy products contain, the better it may be for your skin.
 For example, Mascarpone cheese used for Tiramisu contains a small amount of protein and a large amount of fat which, apparently, may be better for people with acne-prone skin than, for example, Philadelphia cheese, which contains more protein and less fat.
 I haven’t found any scientific evidence that supports or dismisses this claim, it’s just a conclusion I have come to.
 Note that the amount of saturated fat in Mascarpone is also large which may be not so good for acne-prone skin either.

-Some sources also assume that the hormonal imbalance is caused by hormones present in dairy (animals produce milk to feed their babies, so it’s full of hormones).
+Some sources also assume that the hormonal imbalance some people with acne experience is caused by hormones present in dairy (animals produce milk to feed their babies, so it’s full of hormones).

 Now let’s return to the glycemic index which is a very popular tool nowadays.
 Having researched a lot of information on acne, its possible causes and treatment options, I think that the glycemic index shouldn’t be paid much attention to when choosing foods for your hormonal acne diet as it’s too outdated.
 The insulin index is what you should refer to instead.